 Looking to settle or retire in Portugal without the need to make an expensive Golden Visa investment?
 Whilst relatively unknown, the Portuguese D7 Passive Income Visa is an excellent option for obtaining residency in this southern European country.

-What’s more, you don’t have to be a retiree in order to qualify — any non-EU citizen with the financial means to support themselves through stable passive income, sufficient savings, or a combination of the two can apply.
+What’s more, you don’t have to be a retiree in order to qualify — any non-EU citizen with the financial means to support themselves through stable recurring income, sufficient savings, or a combination of the two can apply.

 Find out more about the benefits of this highly affordable residency program below, or complete the contact form to request a free call-back from a trusted Portuguese immigration consultant.